The6thColumnProject/The6thColumnProject.github.io/README.md

 ```

 You will also need the `gh-pages` module installed before you can make any changes.<br/>
-(Do the following command from the root directory of this project)
+(:warning: Do the following command from the root directory of this project)

 ``` bash
 npm install gh-pages